MicrosoftDocs/powerapps-docs/powerapps-docs/sample-apps/emergency-response-data-transfer.md

 > [!IMPORTANT]
 > For each hospital registering with regional organization to send data, the regional admins would need to do one of the following to ensure data for each hospital is copied from the SFTP server to the regional solution:
-> - Copy data from all the hospitals to a single folder on the SFTP server
+> - Copy data from all the hospitals to a single folder on the SFTP server to enable the **Create Record when a File is Created in SFTP Location** flow to copy all the data.
 > - Create a copy of the **Create Record when a File is Created in SFTP Location** flow for each Hospital registering with them to send data, and in each flow instance change the folder path on the SFTP server for each hospital.
-We'll show you how to do this.
+We'll show you how to do this below.

 1. Sign into [Power Automate](https://flow.microsoft.com/).